arihantkjain/workbox-webpack-react/README.md

 # React Redux Apollo GraphQL Hot Boilerplate 2.0

 Updated version of the old apollo graphql boilerplate.
-This version is functional and a lot cleaner.
-I used boilerplate code from my [workbox-webpack-react](https://github.com/developer239/workbox-webpack-react) but I got rid of the [PWA](https://developers.google.com/web/progressive-web-apps/) functionality because progressive websites are little bit confusing for new developers.
+This one is cleaner and functional.
+I used boilerplate code from my [workbox-webpack-react](https://github.com/developer239/workbox-webpack-react) but I got rid of the [PWA](https://developers.google.com/web/progressive-web-apps/) aspects because progressive websites are little bit confusing for new developers.

 [Try it here](https://workbox-webpack-react-pwa-app.herokuapp.com) (it might take a while before the free server wakes up)